 To answer the question, why is innovation important for society, I'm going to take you on a Thanksgiving-themed innovation journey that shows some love and appreciation for Canadian Innovators.

-I love Thanksgiving.
 In Canada, it represents a shift in seasons, the inevitable coming of winter, and a glorious display of the artistry of nature as green leaves turn brilliant colours.
-For me, it's also a time to reflect on all for which I have to be thankful.
+For me, it's also a time to reflect and be thankful.

-So, to answer the question "why is innovation important for society?", it's important because, without innovation, we wouldn't advance, evolve and improve our way of living, or grow our economy.
-And when it came to celebrating Thanksgiving, we'd be eating cold Thanksgiving dinner, in the dark, and sending a lot of used plastic wrap to landfill after we'd finished with the leftovers.
+To answer the question "why is innovation important for society?", let's say this: it's important because, without innovation, we wouldn't advance, evolve and improve our way of living, or grow our economy.
+And when it came to celebrating Thanksgiving, we'd be eating cold Thanksgiving dinner, in the dark, and sending a lot of used plastic wrap to the landfill after we'd finished with the leftovers.

 This Thanksgiving, here are five things for which you can thank Canadian innovators.
 Gleaned from Ingenious: How Canadian Innovators Made the World Smarter, Smaller, Kinder, Safer, Healthier, Wealthier, and Happier, and written by David Johnson and Tom Jenkins to celebrate Canada’s 150th birthday, Ingenious pulls together a volume of Canadian innovations that have made the world a better place.
 Liven up your dinner time conversation by sharing these tidbits with the family and friends around your Thanksgiving table.